China Winter Weather TipsChina Winter Weather Tips

-The cold weather caused some inconvenience in some cities in the country's northern and western parts, but stressed the winter beauty in other cities.
-On the contrary, southeastern China is less affected by the cold air and the Hainan Island still enjoys the warm sunshine and cozy temperatures.
+The cold weather caused some inconvenience in some cities in the country's northern and western parts but stressed the winter beauty in other cities.
+On the contrary, southeastern China is less affected by the cold air and Hainan Island still enjoys the warm sunshine and cozy temperatures.

 Northeastern China: cold as always, winter beauty doubled

 Northeastern China (Heilongjiang province, Jilin Province, Liaoning Province) is the nation's earliest region that welcomes the winter season.
-People in this area are used to snows and the low temperatures (minus 20 centigrade at average).
-For the days in winter, they created lots of winter programs and enjoyed much of winter funs.
+People in this area are used to snow and the low temperatures (minus 20 centigrade on average).
+For the days in winter, they created lots of winter programs and enjoyed much of winter fun.

-Harbin, famed as the Oriental Moscow, is the capital of Heilongjiang Province and the host city of the well-known Harbin International Ice and Snow Festival.
-Now the city, filled with the festive atmosphere, is an ideal place to have a winter vacation.
-Skiing, skating and sledding could be fully enjoyed in Changchun, Shenyang and other cities in the area.
+Harbin, famed as Oriental Moscow, is the capital of Heilongjiang Province and the host city of the well-known Harbin International Ice and Snow Festival.
+Now the city, filled with a festive atmosphere, is an ideal place to have a winter vacation.
+Skiing, skating, and sledding could be fully enjoyed in Changchun, Shenyang, and other cities in the area.